-Each student chooses a main specialization/major during the first semester, for a total of 60 hours.
-In the second semester, the specialization courses continue and the student is invited to choose a complementary specialization (30h + 30h).
-The following majors are open to students (they may change as long as they keep the same number of teaching hours; they take place at Nancy, Metz or Berlin):
+Each student must choose a Specialization/Major (Route de spécialisation) during the first semester.
+The specialization represents 90 hours of teaching spread over three modules in semester 2.
+The following majors are open to students (they may change as long as they keep the same number of teaching hours; they take place at Nancy, Metz, or Nuremberg campus):